 - The customer service specialist should be patient with customers at all times.
 He/she should never see any customer as a distraction, but as the major reason for the job

-- He/She must have a proactive approach when it comes to problem solving, in a bid not to be caught unaware at any point in time, and also be able and willing to apologise and correct a mistake when one is made(not hiding behind excuses)
+- He/she must have a proactive approach when it comes to problem solving, in a bid not to be caught unaware at any point in time, and also be able and willing to apologize and correct a mistake when one is made(not hiding behind excuses)

 - Willingness to learn while on the job is an encompassing and crucial skill that a specialist of customer service must possess for easy cohesion and understanding